Kyle Dugger: 2020

 The New England Patriots selected Dugger in the second round (37th overall) of the 2020 NFL draft.
 Dugger was the second safety drafted in 2020, one selection behind Xavier McKinney.
-His selection marked the first time in 18 years a player from Lenoire-Rhyne was drafted since John Milem in 2002.
+His selection marked the first time in 18 years a player from Lenoir-Rhyne was drafted since John Milem in 2002.
 Dugger became the highest drafted player in school history, surpassing Milem who was a 5th round pick, and was only the 7th player drafted from his alma mater since the NFL Draft was established in 1936.
 He was the first player chosen in that draft who played outside Division I FBS.

 On May 20, 2020, the Patriots signed Dugger to a four–year, $8.33 million contract that includes $4.60 million guaranteed upon signing and a signing bonus of $3.61 million.

 Throughout training camp, he competed for the role as the primary backup safety against veterans Adrian Phillips, Terrence Brooks, and Cody Davis after the Patriots' longtime starting safety, Duron Harmon, was traded to the Detroit Lions during the off-season.
 On July 19, 2020, starting strong safety Patrick Chung announced his decision to opt-out of the 2020 NFL season due to the COVID-19 pandemic.
 Head coach Bill Belichick named Dugger the primary backup safety to begin the season, behind starting duo Adrian Phillips and Devin McCourty.

 On September 13, 2020, Dugger made his regular season debut in the New England Patriots' home-opener against the Miami Dolphins, but saw limited snaps in their 21–11 victory.
 He was inactive for two games (Weeks 7–8) due to an ankle injury.
 On November 15, 2020, Dugger earned his first career start at free safety with the Patriots' normal starter Devin McCourty moving over to nickelback.
 He made a season-high 12 combined tackles (seven solo) during a 23–17 victory over the Baltimore Ravens.
 As a rookie, Dugger appeared in 14 games and started seven, while making 64 combined tackles (43 solo) and one tackle for a loss.
 He received an overall grade of 64.1 from Pro Football Focus as a rookie in 2020.
 The New England Patriots finished the 2020 NFL season with a 7–9 record and did not qualify for the playoffs.